rezich/SQLite/README.md

     real: float;
     big_real: float64;
     other: Cached(My_Other_Struct);
-    private: int; @no_serialize
+    private: int; @do_not_serialize;
 }
 ```

-All of the members in the above struct, except for the last one, will be automatically de/serialized
+All of the members in the above struct--except for the last one--will be automatically de/serialized
 to/from your SQLite database, when using [the ORM procedures](src/ORM.jai).

 `Cached(My_Other_Struct)` is used for foreign-key references. in the example above, `other` will